Chaimacharef/SOC-Home-Lab/README.md

 # SOC Home Lab

+I built this hands-on SOC home lab to practice real-world threat detection, log analysis, and incident response in a controlled environment.

 ## Overview

-A hands-on Security Operations Center (SOC) home lab designed to simulate real-world security scenarios and develop practical skills in threat detection, log analysis, incident investigation, and incident response.
-The environment uses Wazuh SIEM to monitor Windows endpoints with Sysmon telemetry while Kali Linux is used to generate controlled attack simulations.
+The setup centers on a Wazuh SIEM monitoring a Windows endpoint that I tuned with Sysmon to capture high-fidelity telemetry.
+To test the pipeline, I use Kali Linux to run controlled attack simulations, allowing me to analyze how malicious activity looks at the log level, write detection rules, and map alerts directly to MITRE ATT&CK.

 ## Architecture
 <img width="2000" height="1414" alt="architecture " src="https://github.com/user-attachments/assets/f2069641-6d5e-46f1-988d-10a3e9a460c8" />

 ## Tools Used
 - **Wazuh SIEM**
-- **Windows 10 Endpoint**
+- **Windows 11 Endpoint**
   - [Sysmon](configurations/01-sysmon-tuning.md) (configured with Olaf Hartong's Sysmon-Modular for enhanced telemetry)
   - Windows Event Logs
   - Atomic Red Team
 - **Kali Linux**
 - **VirtualBox**

-## Security Scenarios
-- Failed login investigation
-- Nmap Recon detection
-- Suspicious PowerShell execution
-- Malware detection

-## Findings

 ## Skills Demonstrated
 - SIEM Monitoring using Wazuh